Facebook CEO dangles search and mobile, shares rally

 The 28-year-old co-founder looked confident in a gray T-shirt and jeans, asking Wall Street to be patient as the company developed new products, addressing issues such as employee morale, and dashing rumors Facebook may build a smartphone.

-His delivery helped drive Facebook shares up more than 3 percent after hours to above $20, building on a 3.3 percent gain in regular trade on Tuesday.
+His comments helped drive Facebook shares up more than 3 percent after hours to above $20, building on a 3.3 percent gain in regular trade on Tuesday.
+The stock is still well off its $38 debut price.

-“Facebook is uniquely positioned to answer a lot of questions people have,” Zuckerberg told the TechCrunch Disrupt conference in San Francisco.
-“We have a team working on search.”
+“It was positive just to see him out there speaking,” said Raymond James analyst Aaron Kessler.
+“He was hinting that the stock was undervalued, and we’ll see about that.
+But he’s looking at this business as a multiyear investment, even if investors are looking for results much sooner.”

+Speaking at the TechCrunch Disrupt conference in San Francisco on Tuesday, Zuckerberg highlighted Facebook’s progress in mobile over the past six months and the company’s room for growth.

+While Facebook has taken a beating on Wall Street, some of the Internet industry programmers, entrepreneurs and investors who packed the aisles to watch Zuckerberg’s roughly 30-minute talk said their faith in the CEO and the company was not shaken.

+“This company is about vision and changing the world and I don’t know who would be better prepared to lead it than the guy who had that vision and built the company to a profitable multibillion dollar company before his 30th birthday,” said Dave Crowder of GSV Asset Management, which owns Facebook shares.

-Zuckerberg repeatedly emphasized that the company would focus on building Facebook’s smartphone application, while conceding that he had erred years ago by using a programming language that slowed the development of Facebook apps for Apple and Android phones.
+Zuckerberg acknowledged that he had erred years ago by using a programming language that slowed the development of Facebook apps for Apple and Android phones.

+“Probably we will look back and say that that was the biggest mistake, the biggest strategic mistake we made,” he said of the company’s decision to create mobile apps using open web standards instead of building apps specially designed for iPhone and Android smartphones.

 But he again quashed a years-long rumor that Facebook is wading into the hardware business and developing a branded phone.